gavin44/RabbitMQ/ReadMe.txt

 Created a client to publish message to queue
 Created server to consume the message

-WIP - need to create another queue
+Added another server to consume messages